What is Group Life Insurance?

 This Free Cover Limit is the amount of cover every employee on the scheme can be insured up to without completing any health questionnaires or underwriting processes.

-Free Cover Limits can be extremely useful for employees with pre-existing medical conditions as they do not have to be disclosed.
+Free Cover Limits can be extremely useful for employees with pre-existing medical conditions as they do not have to be disclosed for anything under the free cover limit.

 It is important to ensure you review your Group Life Insurance Policies limit at each review as the limit should increase as and when more employees join the scheme.